Organnery/aeolus-organnery/docs/INSTRUMENT_DEFINITION.md

 # keyboard order will define the layout for the gui from top to bottom in default horinzontal mode, or left to right in vertical mode

 # The string at end of line is used as a reference in this file for the divisions, it must be unique
-# this will be the keyboard 0
+# this will be the keyboard 1
 /manual/new   II
-# this will be the keyboard 1
+# this will be the keyboard 2
 /manual/new   I
-# there can be only one pedal
+# there can be only one pedal, here will be keyboard 3
 /pedal/new    P

 # Divisions